MelbourneDeveloper/Jayse/src/dotnet/readme.md

 Jayse for .NET: Traverse and modify JSON documents with .NET records

 <small>**Note**: this repo has two separate libraries (Dart/.NET) for working with JSON with the same name.
-They are currently different, but the aim for the long term is to bring them together and make them converge.</small>
+They are currently different, but the aim for the long term is to bring them together and make them converge.
+See the readme for both [here](../../README.md)</small>

 [Dart Package](../dart_jayse)